elliottmokski/GABRIEL-distribution/README.md

 combined_assistant = Archangel(your_api_key)
 ```

 Once you create the object, you can run a simple ratings framework through the *rate_texts* function.
 You must supply a list of the texts to rate, *texts*; an *attributes_dict*, where the keys are your attributes, and the values are the definitions, and a *task_description*, which is a few sentence description of what you're trying to acccomplish (your data, your question, etc.).
+In addition, we require a *save_folder* and a *file_name*, which is where the output from your run will be saved.

 You can also specify a specific OpenAI model for your call, using the *model* parameter (the default is GPT-3.5-turbo).
 See below for the full list of parameters, and more detailed descriptions.

 The simplest ratings call, which returns a Pandas dataframe, is just: